daryllxd/lifelong-learning/programming/ruby/design/practical-object-oriented-design-in-ruby-poodr.md

 Depend on things that change less often than you do is a heuristic that stands in for all the ideas in this section.

+# 4: Creating Flexible Interfaces

+*Remember: While classes are so visible, but an OOP application is more than just classes--it is made up of classes but defined by messages.
+Classes control what's in your source code repository; messages reflect the living, animated application.*

+Design must be concerned with the messages that pass between objects--not with what the objects know and who they know, but how they talk to one another.

+Better to have the objects communicate in specific and well-defined ways.
+If these messages left trails, the trails would accumulate to create a set of islands between them.

+The roots of the problems lie not in what each class does but with what a class *reveals*.
+Application message patterns are visibly constrained.
+This application has some agreement or bargain about which messages may pass (pubic interface).
+Another kind of interface is one that spans across classes and is independent of any single class.

+## Public Interfaces

+- Reveal its primary responsibility
+- Are expected to be invoked by others
+- Will not change on a whim
+- Are safe for others to depend on
+- Are thoroughly documented in the tests

+## Private Interfaces

+- Handle implementation details
+- Are not expected to be sent by other objects
+- Can change for any reason whatsoever
+- Are unsafe for others to depend on
+- *May not even be referenced in the tests*

+## Finding the Public Interface

+You know that you should not dive in and start writing code.
+The reason that test-first gurus can easily start writing test is they have so much design experience.
+At this stage, they have already constructed a mental map of possibilities for objects and interactions in this application.

+In FastFeet, you probalby expect to have Customer, Trip, Route, Bike, and Mechanic classes.
+These classes spring to mind because they represent nouns in the application that have both data and behavior.
+Call them domain objects--they are obvious because they are persistent, they stand for big, visible real-world things that will end up with a representation in your database.

+Domain objects are easy to find, but if you fixate on domain objects you will tend to coerce behavior into them.
+Design experts notice domain objects without concentrating on them; they focus not on these objects but on the messages that pass between them.
+These messages are guides that lead you to discover other objects, ones that are just as necessary but far less obvious.

+*Before you sit at the keyboard and start typing you should form an intention about the objects and the messages needed to satisfy this use case.
+You would be best served if you had a simple, inexpensive communication enhancing way to explore design that did not require you to write code.*

+The distinction between a message that asks for what the sender wants and a message that tells the receiver how to behave may seem subtle but the consequences are significant.

+The public interface for Trip includes the method bicycles.
+The public interface for Mechanic includes methods `clean_bicycle`, `pump_tires`, `lube_chain`, and `check_brakes`.
+Trip expects to be holding onto an object that can respond to `clean_bicycle`, `pump_tires`, `lube_chain`, and `check_brakes`.

+Trip knows many details about what Mechanic does.
+Because Trip contains this knowledge and uses it to direct Mechanic, Trip must change if Mechanic adds new procedures to the bike preparation process (let's say we add a new method to check the bike repair kit).

+Think of it this way: *Trip has a single responsibility, but it expects a context.* Preparing a trip ALWAYS requires preparing bicycles, and you cannot reuse Trip unless you provide a Mechanic-like object that can respond to this message.

+The context that an object expects has a direct effect on how difficult it is to reuse.
+Objects that have a simple context are easy to use and easy to test.
+The best possible situation is for an object to be completely independent of its context.

+The technique used is DEPENDENCY INJECTION.